wielas/RSA-REST/README.md

 `uvicorn app.main:app --reload`

+### Encryption

 * Access FastAPI's built-in swagger (`localhost:8000/docs`)

+* Enter message to encrypt into the `encrypt` endpoint

+Returned list is the RSA super-safe encrypted top-secret message!

+### Decrypt

+* Copy an entire list of integers from response (along with the braces if you will) and paste it directly into `decrypt` endpoint message window

+Careful!
+As the session changes so do the keys - top-secred message could stay secret forever!

 ### Running tests
 Make sure you're into `/app` folder then execute: